juliendenize/eztorch/docs/source/contributions/sce_mvap.md

 Validation can be quite long, in the code we evaluate only every 5 epochs.
 Two steps can speed things up:
 1. Speed training:
-     - remove validation and only save the last checkpoint
+     - removes validation and only saves the last checkpoint
-     - perform a validation with only one crop instead of 30
+     - performs a validation with only one crop instead of 30
-2. Perform testing afterwards.
+2. Perform testing afterward.

 To perform this, change the config for validation and launch a test after training (example for **Kinetics400 R3D50 16 frames**):